San Giovanni degli Eremiti: History

 It is not clear why the church gained the tag of Eremiti.
-While it is possible that it refers to the cloistered Benedictine monks (hermits, from Greek eremìtes, monks), but it could be that the name was derived from the nearby church of San Mercurio, known as Ermes in Greek.
+While it is possible that it refers to the cloistered Benedictine monks (hermits, from Greek eremìtes, monks).

 In the 19th century, under the guidance of Giuseppe Patricolo, director of the Royal office for the conservation of monuments of Sicily, the structures were restored aiming for his perspective of their original medieval appearance.

 Architecture

 The church is notable for its brilliant red domes, which show clearly the persistence of Arab influences in Sicily at the time of its reconstruction in the 12th century, the Arab-Norman culture.
 In her 1882 Diary of an Idle Woman in Sicily, Frances Elliot described it as "... totally oriental... it would fit well in Baghdad or Damascus".
 However, the red color of the domes are not original, as they were painted in this color by Patricolo who found pieces of red plaster on the domes and therefore decided to paint all the domes in red.

 The church lies with a flank on a square construction.
 The church is on the Latin Cross plan with a nave and two aisles and three apses.
 Each of the square spans is surmounted by a dome.
 The presbytery, ending with a niche, has also a dome.

 The cloister, enriched by a luxurious garden, is the best preserved part of the ancient monastery.
 It has notable small double columns with capitals decorated by vegetable motifs, which support ogival arches.
 It also includes an Arab cistern.